node-red/node-red.github.io/docs/getting-started/second-flow.md

 Double click the node to bring up the edit dialog.
 Set the repeat interval to `every 5 minutes`.

-Click Ok to close the dialog.
+Click Done to close the dialog.

 #### 2. Add an HttpRequest node

-The HttpRequest node can be used to retrieve a web-page when triggered.
+The HttpRequest node (not the first http node you see) can be used to retrieve a web-page when triggered.

 After adding one to the workspace, edit it to set the `URL` property to:

     https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/significant_week.csv

-You can optionally add a friendly name.
+You can optionally add a friendly Name.
+Then click Done when to close the dialog.

 This is the US Geological Survey web site feed of significant earthquakes in the last 7 days, there are plenty of other options there if you want to play around - see https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php